tech-sushant/mcp-server/README.md

 ## ⚠️ Important Notes

-- The BrowserStack MCP Server is under active development and currently supports a subset of the MCP protocol, i.e. `tools`.
+- The BrowserStack MCP Server is under active development and currently supports a subset of the MCP spec.
 More features will be added soon.
-- As tool invocation relies on the MCP Client which in turn rely on LLMs for tool calling.
-There can be some non-deterministic behaviour and can lead to unexpected results.
+- Tool invocations rely on the MCP Client which in turn relies on an LLM, hence there can be some non-deterministic behaviour that can lead to unexpected results.
 If you have any suggestions or feedback, please open an issue to discuss.

 ## 📝 Contributing